 Two magnificent full arc rainbows luxuriously painted the cerulean blue sky with their trusted promises the week before departure.

-03.12.15, Thursday ~ The Holy Spirit encouraged me to pour “HIS Liberty” Holy Anointing Oil in the driveway as I waited for the shuttle service under the expansive canopy of the mysterious Milky Way and countless stars on the midnight blue canvas above.
+March 12, 2015, Thursday ~ The Holy Spirit encouraged me to pour “HIS Liberty!”
+Holy Anointing Oil in the driveway as I waited for the shuttle service under the expansive canopy of the mysterious Milky Way and countless stars on the midnight blue canvas above.
 It is always good news when anyone arrives on time or even a bit early, which is why I continue to use the same airport shuttle service.
 They make timeliness a priority.
 The flight to Los Angeles, California International Airport (LAX) was a dream, smooth all the way to the gate.
-However, the flight to BNA was a mix between bumper cars and roller coasters for four exhilarating yet challenging hours, like the last flight, four years ago when I traveled to TN.
+However, the flight to Nashville, Tennessee (BNA) was a mix between bumper cars and roller coasters for four exhilarating yet challenging hours, like the last flight, four years ago when I traveled to Tennessee.

-03.14.2015, Saturday ~ The day was spent in preparation for the evening gathering, which meant Joyce did everything and I relaxed and waited with hopeful anticipation.
+March 14, 2015, Saturday ~ The day was spent in preparation for the evening gathering, which meant Joyce did everything and I relaxed and waited with hopeful anticipation.
 In the afternoon, Joyce took me to the grocery store so that I could shop in preparation for the Experiential CommunionServiceon Sunday.
-At the store, I bumped into Jan and Chip, one of HGRM’s faithful intercessors.
+At the store, I bumped into Jan and Chip Smith, one of HGRM’s faithful intercessors.
 It was one of those supremely divine moments.
 I found it odd that there was no Jewish section in the grocery store, like our store in Central Oregon.

 In the evening, 17 gathered for joyous fellowship, food, fun, and worship.
 It was 5-6 hours of the holy and divine.
 I was blessed beyond words to meet new faces and embrace the familiar friends of my Tennessee home.

-03.15.2015, Sunday ~ It was a warm 55 degrees on way to Westmoreland, where Pastors Rob and Sue invited me to minister at River of Life Church.
+March 15, 2015, Sunday ~ It was a warm 55 degrees on way to Westmoreland, where Pastors Rob and Susan Stidham invited me to minister at River of Life Church.
 When we arrived within an hour, the temperature had popped up to 68 degrees.
-As I graduated on 06.08 (June 8), it is a numerical language that the Holy Spirit has given to bring simple encouragement that I have and will pass any tests…all there is to do is simply TRUST HIM.
+As I graduated on June 8, it is a numerical language the Holy Spirit has given to bring simple encouragement that I have and will pass any tests…all there is to do is simply Trust HIM.
 I love the way HE takes time to communicate HIS presence and HIS peace to me.
 It is a sweet, sweet gift.

 The Experiential Communionservice is one of my most favorite ministry outreaches as I just love to watch GOD’s people approach HIS banqueting table laden with grapes, almonds, cashews, dates, figs, honey, apples, bread, and communion juice to spend just a moment taking communion with their KING YESHUA.
 HIS purity and presence is always life changing.
 Communion is a divine exchange, a sweet form of holy and sacred worship.

-Before arriving home that evening, we had prayed through seven cities (Hendersonville, Madison, Westmoreland, Gallatin, Lebanon, Nashville and Knoxville).
-Rob, Sue and I shared a very late lunch at the Olive Garden then we sat outside in the warm sun, sipping late afternoon lattes and shared until the shadows moved across the land gently announcing the closing of the day.
-It was a priceless gift to me to have this time to share with these ministers of the Body of Christ.
+Before arriving home that evening, we had prayed through seven cities: Hendersonville, Madison, Westmoreland, Gallatin, Lebanon, Nashville and Knoxville.
+Pastors Rob, Sue and I shared a very late lunch at the Olive Garden then we sat outside in the warm sun, sipping late afternoon lattes and shared until the shadows moved across the land gently announcing the closing of the day.
+It was a priceless gift to me to have this time to share with these ministers.

-03.16.2015, Monday ~ This afternoon I met with Lisa at a local’s favorite restaurant in Lebanon.
+March 16, 2015, Monday ~ This afternoon I met with Lisa Vincent at a local’s favorite restaurant in Lebanon.
 It was our first time to meet as we were connected by a mutual acquaintance.
 Even though I have been visiting Tennessee since 1999, it was my first time at this restaurant.
 After we were seated, and orders taken, I heard a familiar voice call my name, and looked up and noticed, my dear friend and mentor, Barbara Gibson sitting at a table across the room.
 I laughed out loud.
 Small World…Big GOD.
-I arose and went over to Barbara’s table, where she introduced me to her guests.
+Immediately, I arose and went over to Barbara’s table, where she introduced me to her guests.
 As she introduced me, the waiter walked by, heard Barbara introduce me as “Jennifer Joy.”
 The waiter named Tori, stopped and asked, “Jennifer Joy?
 Did you preach in Westmoreland yesterday?”
 I smiled, answered, “Yes” and she went on to explain that her friend, Michele, was at the service yesterday and had shared with Tori.
 Small World...Big GOD.

 In the late afternoon/evening, Joyce and I sat outside in the warm spring sun, sipping wine, savoring the communion of YESHUA’s holy presence.

-In the afternoon, Barbara, JoAnn and I shared lunch at JoAnn’s home.
-These two women are faithful friends of God, faithful intercessors and gifts from PAPA GOD to my life.
+In the afternoon, Barbara Gibson, JoAnn Turnbull and I shared lunch at JoAnn’s home.
+These two women are faithful friends of God, faithful intercessors and gifts from ABBA ADONAI to my life.
 Their wisdom is immeasurable.
 The lunch was all homemade…truly a rare treat in my life.
 The table was decorated in America’s colors of red, white and blue accented with the Statue of Liberty and the American Flag plates.
 We enjoyed pickled beets, bread and butter pickles, pink salad with kiwi shamrock, bow tie pasta with chicken, carrots, cucumber, ranch dip, ice cream, fresh peach sauce, and fresh strawberries.
-Today is my Dad’s birthday, he would be 91, if he stilled lived on earth.
+Today is my Dad’s birthday, he would be 91, if he still lived on earth.
 This luncheon was a sweet gift of celebration of those we love on earth and those we love in heaven.
 Barbara returned me safely to Joyce's home.
 We sat in the car and as per usual, Barbara prayed and prophesied over me.
 She is truly a gift from heaven.
-I remain grateful for her faith which is like tempered steel.
+I remain grateful for her faith which is like very strong tempered steel.

-03.18.2015, Wednesday ~ Joyce and I left early to attend the Capital City Prayer in Nashville.
+March 18, 2015, Wednesday ~ Joyce and I left early to attend the Capital City Prayer in Nashville, Tennessee.
 We stopped by to pick up two friends living in different locations; one joined us, one declined.
 Nashville is a beautiful city and I have many fond memories in this place.

 Twelve gathered in the Supreme Court Chamber to pray for the Government and Government Leaders of Tennessee.
-We gave thanks that Netanyahu was reelected in Israel yesterday, a miracle of divine intervention by the MOST HIGH GOD!
-PTL!
 During the prayer time the following Scriptures were given: Exodus 15:11; Psalms 2, 20, 25, 34, 57; Psalm 78:5-6; Isaiah 33:6; Jeremiah 23:19-20.
 It was a delightful honor to be included among these faithful intercessors of ABBA ADONAI!

 In the evening, Jan, Marsha and I met at Fulin’s for some girlfriend time.
 God is so faithful to allow me to see and spend moments of time with those that I cherish.
 It was a good time and a God time!

-03.19.2015, Thursday ~ Dena from Bowling Green, Kentucky picked me up at Joyce’s this morning for my departure from Lebanon.
-The original purpose for this trip was to gather at White Stone Inn, “A Sanctuary for the Soul” in Kingston, TN for three days of prayer.
-The past seven days were amazing gifts from PAPA GOD!
+March 19, 2015, Thursday ~ Dena Dennis from Bowling Green, Kentucky picked me up at Joyce’s this morning for my departure from Lebanon.
+The original purpose for this trip was to gather at White Stone Inn, “A Sanctuary for the Soul” in Kingston, Tennessee for three days of prayer.
+The past seven days were amazing gifts from ABBA ADONAI!
 We passed through Cookeville at 10:10 AM and prayed as friends are considering expanding their business to this city.
 The sign at the gateway of the city: “Cookeville – City of Champions!”
 So naturally we prayed John 10:10 over this city and my friend’s new business venture.

 Safely, we arrived at our destination and checked in to the “Sparrow” Suite.
 I laughed out loud as twice as many stairs on the outside of the suite and even more stairs on the inside.
 How kind of GOD to give me seven days to practice stairs so that my feet would be strong enough to climb these stairs.
 HE is faithful to prepare the way!